-Backlink research helps develop a solid link strategy, estimating the time required to build a strong backlink profile, locating valuable link-building opportunities in competitors’ profiles.
+Backlink research helps develop a solid link strategy, estimating the time required to build a strong backlink profile, and locating valuable link-building opportunities in competitors’ profiles.

 This can easily be carried out by comparing your site to that of the competitors using SEO tools such as Ahrefs, SEOpowersuite, SEMrush e.t.c.

-Link intersection tools such as in Ahrefs, Link Assistant can reveal domains linking to the competitors that do not link to you.
+Link intersection tools such as Ahrefs, and Link Assistant can reveal domains linking to the competitors that do not link to you.
 And turn it into a link-building opportunity by pitching the in-linking domains because chances are high for a domain that links to your competitors to also link to you.

 In addition, one can leverage their broken links and pitch the domain linking to them, informing them of the broken link and suggesting better and similar content to link to.